 There are restrictions on some areas of the harbour.

-Download Auckland Harbour restricted areas map (PDF 6MB) to find out more.
+To find out more Download the Auckland Harbour restricted areas map (PDF 3.37MB).

 You can find more information on the Port and Harbour Safety Code on the Maritime New Zealand website.

 Auckland Transport will undertake and regulate marine operations in the Waitemata and Manukau harbours in a way that safeguards these harbours, their users, and the environment.

 - use the code and its supporting guidelines as a standard against which the regional council will measure itself and be measured by others

 - ensure that the relevant assets of the harbour are managed safely

 - ensure that staff are properly trained for emergencies and contingencies

 - identify measures to address conflicts of interest

 - adequately resource management of port and harbour navigation safety.